UniverseViewer/universe-viewer/public/catalogs/twomassrsc/README.md

 It has been converted to UniverseViewer data format using the `extract.py` script.

+The following filtering has been made on original catalog:
+- Radial velocity convertion to get redshift
+- Negative redshift entries removed

 The result has been compressed with:
 ```
 gzip -c 2mrs.dat > 2mrs.gz